unvt/niroku/NARRATIVE.md

 3. Use symmetry: anything installed by install.sh must be removable by uninstall.sh
 4. Write documentation in easy English for non‑native speakers
 5. Respect security: prefer verified repositories and signatures where practical
-6. Test on real Raspberry Pi devices when possible
+6. Test on Raspberry Pi devices when possible
 7. Handle errors gracefully: provide fallback paths, multiple download candidates, and clear error messages
 8. Log everything: installation and uninstallation logs help with remote troubleshooting